Niktux/karma-docs/source/overview.rst

 How does it work ?
 ------------------

-Karma offers you to transform your configuration files into template files.
+Karma offers you to transform your configuration files into template files, **whatever** the format.
 For example, your **db.ini** file below:

 .. code-block:: ini